 How many calories you need depends on factors like body size, sex and your specific sport and training level.
-If you find it hard to gain or maintain your weight, you may need to eat more frequent meals and snacks and enjoy high energy foods.
+If you find it hard to gain or maintain your weight, you may need to eat more frequent meals and snacks and enjoy higher energy foods.
 Try these tips:

 - Carry snacks with you.
 Homemade whole grain muffins, cheese, nuts, seeds and dried fruits like raisins and apricots are all energy-rich snacks.